roderickjackson-bradley/socket_io_app/work/w08/d4/02-03-django-authentication/django-authentication.md

 Thanks again to the built-in auth, we automatically have a `user` variable available in templates.

-To check if the user is logged in, we use the `is_authenticated` attribute, which returns `True` when logged in and `False` otherwise.
+To check if the user is logged in, we simply use `user.is_authenticated`, which returns `True` when logged in and `False` otherwise.

-With this knowledge in hand, let's make the nav dynamic in **base.html**:
+With this knowledge in hand, let's make the nav bar dynamic in **base.html**:

 ```html
 <ul class="right">